KavyaSreeRJ09/TAXI_BOOKING_SYSTEM/README.md

-CAB BOOKING SYSTEM
+TAXI BOOKING SYSTEM

 About the project:
-A cab booking application that helps people to move from one place to other Languages and framework used: Java, Swings, OOPS
+A taxi booking application that helps people to move from one place to other Languages and framework used: Java, Swings, OOPS

 Output: